 Q: Can Abbott Laboratories be held liable for Depakote complications?

 Under product liability law, manufactures and sellers have a duty to ensure that their products are free from any unreasonable defects or dangers.
 A number of patients have filed lawsuits against Abbott Laboratories claiming injuries related to Depakote use.
 Many of these lawsuits have alleged that Depakote carried defective warnings, meaning the manufacturer failed to provide adequate information about the dangers associated with the drug.

-You can claim damages for injuries either or your child may have suffered as a result of taking Depakote.
+You can claim damages for injuries either you or your child may have suffered as a result of taking Depakote.
 In some cases, evidence of injury -- such as learning disabilities in children -- may not be discovered until years after the mother's exposure to the drug.
-If you or your child have suffered from exposure to this or other dangerous drugs, have a qualified products liability attorney evaluate your claim absolutely free.
+If you or your child have suffered from exposure to this or other dangerous drugs, have a qualified products liability attorney help you today.